laffed/clocker-bot/README.md

 alias clockme="python3 ~/Developments/clocker_bot/clocker.py"
 ```

-  2. fish
+  2. fish\
-     in your terminal:
+     in your terminal:\

 ```
 alias clockme='python3 $HOME/Development/clocker_bot/clocker.py'
 ```

-     to save this alias for all sessions
+     to save this alias for all sessions:

 ```
 funcsave clockme
 ```